Welcome to the Sada Lab!

 IRCMS, Kumamoto University, Japan

-Sada lab seeks motivated students (master and PhD level), postdocs and collaborators from all over the world.
-If you're interested in pursuing research with us, please do not hesitate to contact me!
+Sada lab seeks motivated students (master and Ph.D. level), postdocs, and collaborators worldwide.
+Particulaly, our university has a priority slot for MEXT application for studying aging as a PhD student.
+We also have fellowship and internship program to do research at IRCMS.
+If you're interested in pursuing research with us, please do not hesitate to contact me.

 International Research Center for Medical Sciences (IRCMS) at Kumamoto University is a a cutting edge, research institute, especially focusing on stem cells, aging and cancer.
 Researchers in our institute enjoy Science and closely communicate with each other in a characteristic open lab system of our institute.